Ōmiya Park

 Ōmiya Park (大宮公園, Ōmiya Kōen) is a public park located 1 km northeast of Ōmiya Station and the most visited park in Saitama.
-The park encompasses a huge area of 67.9ha (as of 2004) and is famous for Japanese Red Pine forest and cherry blossoms.
+The park encompasses a huge area of 67.9 ha (as of 2004) and is famous for Japanese Red Pine forest and cherry blossoms.
 In particular, the park ranks in the Top 100 Locations in Japan for Cherry Blossoms.

 The Ōmiya Baseball Stadium was the first stadium to hold NPB's postseason game other than original homegrounds.

 History

 Ōmiya Park

 In 1885, the park opened its door to the public as a prefectural public park.

 In 1921, a large-scale expansion project was undertaken including the planting of cherry trees and the construction of Ōmiya Park Baseball Stadium.

 In 1962, the park is designated to be a part of urban planning.

 In 1980, Ōmiya Second Park opened to the east of Ōmiya Park.

 In 2001, Ōmiya Third Park was established beyond the southern perimeter of Ōmiya Second Park.